alexch/codelikethis/public/projects/portfolio_page.md

 * Link to the completed or in progress project repositories for this bootcamp.
   * Use links to your github repositories and/or links to your deployed projects, possibly with cover screenshots.
-  * We will later deploy your projects to Heroku or Github pages.
-Make sure to update the link to a live example of your work if possible.
+  * Make sure the links are up to date!
 * Add cover screenshots for each project.
   * Optionally add a separate page for each with a description of the objectives, your approach to solving the project, and anything else that you learned.
   * Optionally record a video showing your walkthrough of the project program or application in use.